Vishnu275Hulk/cse15l-lab-reports/LabReport4.md

 The description for the tasks is as follows.

 # Task 1: Setup
-Before operating from the command line, I setup the coding environment by deleting any existing forks of the desired repository and fork it again.
+Before operating from the command line, I setup the coding environment by deleting any existing forks of the desired repository and forked it again.

 # Task 2: Logging Into ieng6
 To log into my ieng6 account, I opened a terminal on VS Code and entered the command `ssh cs15lsp23aj@ieng6.ucsd.edu`.
 Then pressed `<enter>`.